 GAAP requires disclosure of the fair value of financial instruments for which it is practical to estimate such value.
-The Company believes that the carrying amounts of its other financial instruments such as cash, receivables and payables approximate the fair value of such items due to the short maturity of such instruments.
+The Company believes that the carrying amounts of its other financial instruments such as cash, receivables and payables approximate the fair value of such items due to the short maturity of such instruments and that such financial instruments are held with high credit quality institutions to mitigate the risk of loss due to credit risk.

-The following tables present the fair value measurements of the Company's debt and indicate the fair value hierarchy of the significant unobservable inputs utilized by the Company to determine such fair values as of October 31, 2019:
+The following tables present the fair value measurements of the Company's debt, which were observable in active markets and are considered Level 1 fair values, and its carrying value as of October 31, 2020: